Structured Logging: Best Practices & JSON Examples

 FAQ

-5. How can I effectively debug issues across microservices?
+How can I effectively debug issues across microservices?
 Correlation IDs are essential for distributed tracing.
 Generate a unique ID for each request chain and propagate it across services.
-Tools like OpenTelemetry can automate this process.
+Tools like OpenTelemetry can automate this process with automatic trace context propagation.
 Also, implement consistent timestamp formats (ISO 8601 in UTC) and log levels across services.
 Many organizations find that 60-70% of debugging time is saved with proper correlation implementation.